5 Data analysis workflow optimisation (DDA)

 theme(axis.text.x = element_text(angle = 90, hjust = 1))

 More importantly, we see that summarising using the column median leads to poor performance (irrespective of the normalisation method used) as these workflow identify less TPs.
-This can be easily explained as the summarisation step in this workflow does not account for the fact that different PSMs are often observed for a protein in the different samples and that their corresponding intensities largely fluctuate according to the differences in the PSM characteristics.
-The median polish and the robust summary summarisation show similar performance.
-Note, however, that median polish is computationally less demanding.
+This can be easily explained: the summarisation step in this workflow does not account for the fact that different PSMs are often observed for a protein in the different samples and that their corresponding intensities largely fluctuate according to the differences in the PSM characteristics.
+The median polish, maxLFQ and the robust summary summarisation methods show similar performance for most comparisons.

 We generate the TPR-FDP curves to assess the performance of the different workflows to prioritise differentially abundant proteins.
 Again, these curves are built using the ground truth information about which proteins are differentially abundant (spiked in) and which proteins are constant across samples.
 We create two functions to compute the TPR and the FDP.